axboe/fio/HOWTO.rst

 	/mnt/nfs/fio/192.168.10.120.fileio.tmp
 	/mnt/nfs/fio/192.168.10.121.fileio.tmp

+This behavior can be disabled by the :option:`unique_filename` option.

 Terse output in client/server mode will differ slightly from what is produced when fio is run in stand-alone mode.
 See the terse output section for details.

+Also, if one fio invocation runs workloads on multiple servers, fio will provide at the end an aggregate summary report for all workloads.